-The aim of this program is to provide professional training in the field of childhood education at the initial level.
+The aim of this program is to provide professional training in the field of Childhood Education at the initial level.
 To achieve this aim, the program is designed to assist prospective educators to qualify for initial certification in childhood education by providing a concentrated core curriculum.
-Upon completion of all the requirements leading to the master of science in education degree and New York State initial certification in childhood education (grades 1-6), candidates may apply to continue to the Companion Certificate Program in Literacy (grades 1-6) leading to an additional New York State certificate.
+Upon completion of all the requirements leading to the Master of Science in Education degree and New York State initial certification in Childhood Education (grades 1-6), candidates may apply to continue to the Companion Certificate Program in Literacy (grades 1-6), leading to an additional New York State certificate.

 This program is designed for college graduates possessing an appropriate liberal arts baccalaureate degree who have not had formal training in professional education and who wish to prepare for a career in childhood education.
-The childhood education program (grades 1-6) requires a minimum of 40 credits, which includes a supervised student teaching experience in area cooperating schools.
+The Childhood Education program (grades 1-6) requires a minimum of 40 credits, which includes a supervised student teaching experience in area cooperating schools.

-Upon successful completion of the childhood education program, candidates will be recommended for New York State Initial Certification in childhood education (grades 1 - 6).
-The candidate shall submit evidence of having achieved a satisfactory level of performance on the New York State Teacher Certification Examinations, namely in the liberal arts and sciences test (LAST), assessment of teaching skills - written (ATS-W), and content specialty test (s) (CST) in the area of the certificate.
+Upon successful completion of the program, candidates will be recommended to the New York State Education Department for initial certification.
+The candidate shall submit evidence of having achieved a satisfactory level of performance on the New York State Teacher Certification Examinations, namely the Academic Literacy Skills Test (ALST), Educating All Students (EAS) and content specialty test(s) (CST) in the area of the certificate.
+Additionally, the candidate must submit evidence of a passing score on edTPA, and electonic portfolio assessment.
 The initial certificate shall be valid for five years from its effective date.
 For the professional certificate, the candidate shall successfully complete three years of teaching experience one of which must be under the guidance of a mentor teacher.

-Upon successful completion of the childhood education program, candidates may apply to continue to the Companion Certificate Program in Literacy (birth-grade 6) leading to an additional New York State certificate.
+Upon successful completion of the Childhood Education program, candidates may apply to continue to the Companion Certificate Program in Literacy (birth-grade 6) leading to an additional New York State certificate.